-The percentage of variation R&R contributes to the total variation is 27.86% and the precision level of this measurement system is not good.
-Actions are required to calibrate the measurement system.

-Note: The tab "Analyze Gage R&R (1)" in SigmaXL covers the detailed calculation of the sources of variation and also variance components.
+- The percentage of variation R&R contributes to the total variation is 26.15% The precision level of this measurement system is not good.
+Actions are required to calibrate the measurement system. - Note: This section in JMP covers the detailed calculation of the sources of variation and also variance components